 The staging of SCC is based upon the same principals we use for urothelial bladder cancer.
 As mentioned before, SCC of the bladder is a very aggressive tumor.
 In most of cases the tumor is muscle invasive, locally advanced (70%) or already metastatic at diagnosis (28 to 50%).
 5-8 Dissemination might occur rapidly so we must keep in mind that even at a local stage, undetectable (micro-) metastases could already occur.
 Treatment decision will not depend if the tumor is muscle invasive or not like in the transitional cell carcinoma of the bladder.
 SCC regardless of the T-stage will metastasize quicker.
 In this context a lot of authors proposed to use another stage system to distinguish Limited (T1-4N0-1M0) and extend disease (TxN2-3M0 and TxNXM1).
 8 Limited disease also take in account that it should be resectable or that all disease is encompassable within the same radiation field.
+22

-22 and lower pelvis are the golden standard.
+Because surgery is one of the treatment options, staging must take into account the local extension of the tumor.
+Contrast Enhanced Computed Tomography of the thorax, abdomen and lower pelvis are the golden standard.
 MRI can be useful to evaluate the local extension since it is more sensitive than CT-scan in regard to the extra-vesical extension and eventual infiltration of the surrounding organs.
 Brain imaging (CT or MRI) is also indicated.
 A Nuclear Bone scan is recommended in symptomatic patients.
 However, considering bone metastasis is one of the most frequent locations of tumor spread, even asymptomatic patients could benefit from it.
 Although Pet-CT-scan is not yet recognized as a standard staging tool, it can be very useful.22